Logarithmic compactification of the Abel-Jacobi section: Rubber comes from the tropics

 However, the map $\mathcal M_{g,n}^{\log} \to \Pic_{g,n}$ is a locally closed embedding of smooth stacks, with normal bundle $H^1(C, \mathcal O_C)$ at a curve $C$.
 Therefore there is a relative obstruction theory for $\Rub_{g,\mathbf a}(\mathcal M_{g,n}^{\log}, \omega^k)$ over $\Rub_{g,\mathbf a}$ with obstruction bundle $H^1(C, \mathcal O_C)$ giving another virtual fundamental class on $\Rub_{g,\mathbf a}(\mathcal M_{g,n}^{\log}, \omega^k)$ by Gysin pullback from $\Rub_{g,\mathbf a}$.

 We claim that these two virtual fundamental classes coincide.
 In order to see this, we must recall that if $f : X \to Y$ is a morphism of logarithmic algebraic stacks with a perfect relative \emph{logarithmic} obstruction theory $E$, then $E$ gives an obstruction theory for the map $g : \undernorm X \to \Log(Y)$ induced from $f$, where $\undernorm X$ is the underlying algebraic stack of $X$.
-If $Y$ is equidimensional then so is $\Log(Y)$, of the same dimension as $Y$, and the virtual fundamental class is defined to be $g^! [\Log(Y)]$.
+Indeed, the relative logarithmic cotangent complex of $X \to Y$ is the relative cotangent complex of $\undernorm X \to \Log(Y)$, by definition~\cite[Definition~3.2]{Olsson-LCC}.
+If $Y$ is logarithmically regular then $\undernorm Y$ is dense in $\Log(Y)$ (one can see this from the local charts~\cite[Corollary~5.25]{Olsson-Log}) so $\Log(Y)$ is equidimensional if $Y$ is, of the same dimension as $Y$.
+In this case, the relative logarithmic virtual fundamental class is defined to be $g^! [\Log(Y)]$.